zhihanyang2022/evaluate_ores/README.md

 ## Results

-We can see that the increment in article credibility is very small from quality classification to B to GA.
+We can see that the increment in article credibility is very small (for mean) / negative (for median) from quality classification to B to GA.

 <img src="https://github.com/zhihanyang2022/evaluate_ores/blob/master/external_links_vs_quality_ratings.png" alt="drawing" width="500"/>